Assert that code is only ever called from a GC callback, disable the static

 global must not be explicitly included in the scope chain.

-of cx and return a source text module record.
+global of cx and return a synthetic module record.
+An error is reported if a

 Parse the given source buffer as a module in the scope of the current global